udecode/better-auth-convex/README.md

 # Better Auth Convex

-True local installation of Better Auth in your Convex app schema, eliminating component isolation and `ctx.runQuery`/`ctx.runMutation` overhead.
+Local installation of Better Auth directly in your Convex app schema, with direct database access instead of component-based queries.

 ## Why Better Auth Convex?

-The official `@convex-dev/better-auth` component stores auth tables in an isolated component schema.
-While the docs mention ["local install"](https://convex-better-auth.netlify.app/local-install), it's still component-isolated, not truly local to your app.
+The official `@convex-dev/better-auth` component stores auth tables in a component schema.
+This package provides an alternative approach with direct schema integration.

-**This package provides actual local installation:**
+**This package provides direct local installation:**

-1. **Auth tables live in YOUR app schema** - Not in a component boundary
+1. **Auth tables live in your app schema** - Not in a component boundary
 2. **Direct database access** - No `ctx.runQuery`/`ctx.runMutation` overhead (>50ms latency that increases with app size)
 3. **Unified context** - Auth triggers can directly access and modify your app tables transactionally
 4. **Full TypeScript inference** - Single schema, single source of truth

 > [!WARNING]
-> BREAKING CHANGE from @convex-dev/better-auth
->
-> Auth tables are stored in your app schema instead of the component schema.
+> BREAKING CHANGE: Auth tables are stored in your app schema instead of the component schema.
 If you're already in production with `@convex-dev/better-auth`, you'll need to write a migration script to move your auth data.

 ## Prerequisites